SU_A_08

 [i] Did he migrate with the help of smugglers?

-[r] In the second attempt.
+[r] On the second attempt.

 [i] He managed to reach which country in Europe?